davidezordan/davidezordan.github.io/_posts/2021-02-28-black-dungeon-vr.md

 ✓ Added Natural Language Processing (NLP) using Microsoft Azure Cognitive Services and Microsoft Azure Language Understanding (LUIS).

 ✓ Used assets from the Unity Assets Store for the environment.

+More details about the implementation and findings have also been described in this session at the [NDC London 2021 Conference](https://www.youtube.com/watch?v=sFY-vrZmHow).
+Slides are available [here](https://davide.dev/ndc-london-2021-getting-started-unity-ar-vr/).